 - Faculty and staff cases at MU are based on self-reports made to supervisors, and are not tracked specially by Boone County.
-This data is shared in aggregate.
+These data are shared in aggregate.

-- Data below is based on cases tested and confirmed at the MU Student Health Center and other testing locations in Boone County since Aug.
-19, as identified by Boone County public health and shared with the university.
+- Data below are based on cases tested and confirmed at the MU Student Health Center and other testing locations in Boone County since Aug.
+19, as identified by Boone County and shared with the university.

 MU has requested all students, faculty and staff self-report positive cases to the university so resources and accommodations for remote learning or work can be made available.
 Information about individuals who test positive will be kept confidential.

 Boone County Public Health and Human Services is the official data source for COVID-19 cases in Boone County.
 Visit the county’s information hub for daily updates and information about:

 - Total active cases

 - Cases by age, sex, race and ZIP

 Student cases at Mizzou for academic year 2021-2022